EEN421/EEN421.github.io/_posts/KQL-Detection-of-the-Week_-A-Meeting-in-2050---Detecting-Project-CAV3RN’s-Outlook-Calendar-C2-and-DNS-AAAA-Recovery-Channel.md

 - **But put something cheap in front of it.** My first version ran the `mv-apply` and the address comparison against *every* AAAA lookup in the window, and filtered afterwards.
 That is the expensive operation sitting upstream of the filter that would have contained it — on an IPv6-enabled network it's a query that returns the right answer and never finishes.
 The fix is `| where IPAddresses has "8000"` ahead of the `mv-apply`.
 KQL's tokenizer treats the colon as a separator, so the trailing hextet is a distinct term in every textual form of that address, and the final group is always four hex digits — there's no zero-padded variant that hides it.
 Narrowing with a string operation and *deciding* with a structured one is not a contradiction; it's the whole pattern.
 The mistake is letting the string operation make the call.
 - **Separate lanes, not shared booleans.** Computing `ShapeMatch`, `DomainMatch`, and `SentinelMatch` as columns on one row set forces every row through every test, and it couples their preconditions.
 That coupling had already broken something: `| where LabelCount >= 5` is a *shape* precondition, but sitting at the top of a single pipeline it also discarded every domain-IOC hit on the bare `cloudlanecdn.com` — two labels — and every sentinel hit returned to a short hostname.
 Three `let`-bound branches let each lane carry its own floor.
 The union at the bottom is legitimate for the usual reason: same entity, `ClientIP` and `Computer`, three questions.
 - **`max()` doesn't aggregate booleans**, so the `ShapeSeen`/`DomainSeen`/`SentinelSeen` flags are built with counting functions and compared after the `summarize`.
 And the ordering runs on `ShapeSeen` first, not on volume.
 A chatty host that tripped the domain IOC once should not outrank a single host exhibiting the protocol shape — that's the same corroboration discipline from Act I, applied to three lanes of very unequal fidelity instead of two of equal fidelity.
 - **A union counts rows, and rows are not events.** `d.a1b2c3d4e5f6a7.0.p.cloudlanecdn.com` satisfies the shape lane *and* the domain lane, so it enters the union twice.
 My first version then reported `Queries = count()`, which doubled that lookup and inflated the exact number the analyst reads as "how much of this is there."
-Same defect as Act I's `BothSignals`, in a different query, on the same day — a lane overlap and a signal overlap are the same bug wearing different hats. `Queries = dcount(EventKey)` counts DNS events; `LaneHits = count()` counts union rows; the per-lane counters use `dcountif` on the same key.
-Carrying both is deliberate: when `LaneHits` exceeds `Queries`, that gap is telling you the lanes agree, which is itself corroboration you'd otherwise have to infer.
+Same defect as Act I's `Events` counter, in a different query, on the same day — a lane overlap and a signal overlap are the same bug wearing different hats. `Queries = dcount(EventKey)` counts DNS events; `LaneHits = count()` counts union rows; the per-lane counters use `dcountif` on the same key.
+Note what the lane *flags* deliberately do **not** do: they don't require the lanes to have fired on different lookups.
+That's the Act I lesson applied on the first pass rather than the second — one query satisfying both the shape test and the domain IOC is one event and two findings, and demanding they be separate events would penalise the strongest evidence in the set.
+Carrying both counters is the same idea from the other end: when `LaneHits` exceeds `Queries`, that gap is telling you the lanes agree, which is corroboration you'd otherwise have to infer.
 - **The entity is `ClientIP`, not `ClientIP, Computer`.** `Computer` in `DnsEvents` is the resolver that logged the query, not the host that asked it.
 Put it in the `by` clause and a client that talks to two DNS servers splits into two findings, each with half the evidence — the identical fan-out that `DeviceName` causes in Act II, in the query that's supposed to be demonstrating the discipline.
 It belongs in the aggregation as `Resolvers = make_set(Computer, 5)`, where it's useful: two resolvers seeing the same shape is confirmation, not duplication.

 **One correction, and it's the important one.** Thursday's Detection 4 was titled "DNS AAAA Queries from Non-Browser Processes," and it does not query DNS record types, because it can't — the brief says so plainly in its own caveats: `DeviceNetworkEvents` doesn't expose query type, and `DnsQueryResponse` isn't a valid `ActionType` for that table.
 So the query substitutes a behavioral proxy: find non-browser processes that hit `graph.microsoft.com`, then find other external connections from those same processes.
 That's honest engineering under a constraint, and I respect that the brief documented it rather than shipping a query that returns zero rows and calling it clean.